mglerner/PoGoIVChecker/README.md

 ## Notes for me

+You add a subtree wtih

+`git subtree add --prefix external/pvpoke git@github.com:pvpoke/pvpoke.git master --squash`

+And you update it with

-* git subtree pull --prefix external/pvpoke git@github.com:pvpoke/pvpoke.git master --squash
+`git subtree pull --prefix external/pvpoke git@github.com:pvpoke/pvpoke.git master --squash`

+(read [this](https://www.atlassian.com/git/tutorials/git-subtree) for more info on subtrees)

 ## Other data